rahra/smrender/README.md

 ## Description

-Smrender is a powerful, flexible, and modular rule-based rendering engine for OSM data.
-It is mainly intended to create paper charts for print-out but it can be used for tile creation and other tasks as well.
+Smrender is a powerful, flexible, and modular rule-based data processing and rendering engine for OSM data.
+It is mainly intended to create paper charts for print-out but it can be used for a lot of other tasks as well.
 Because of its very generic and modular software design it is perfectly suitable for complex OSM data processing and manipulation tasks such as filtering, modification, and statistical analysis.